Big Data Hadoop Certification Training

 1. Just like labor and capital, data has become one of the factors of production in almost all the industries.

-2. Big data can unveil some really useful and crucial information which can change decision making process entirely to a more fruitful one.
+2. It can unveil some really useful and crucial information which can change decision making process entirely to a more fruitful one.

-3. Big data makes customer segmentation easier and more visible, enabling the companies to focus on more profitable and loyal customers.
+3. It makes customer segmentation easier and more visible, enabling the companies to focus on more profitable and loyal customers.

 4. Big data can be an important criterion to decide upon the next line of products and services required by the future customers.
 Thus, companies can follow proactive approach at every step.

-5. The way in which big data is explored and used can directly impact the growth and development of the organizations and give a tough competition to others in the row!
+5. The way in which this technology is explored and used can directly impact the growth and development of the organizations and give a tough competition to others in the row!
 Data driven strategies are soon becoming the latest trend at the Management level!

 How to Harness Big Data?

-As the name suggests, it is not an easy task to capture, store, process and do big data analysis.
-Optimizing big data is a daunting affair that requires a robust infrastructure and state-of-art technology which should take care of the privacy, security, intellectual property, and even liability issues related to big data.
+As the name suggests, it is not an easy task to capture, store, process and analyse all this information.
+Optimizing it is a daunting affair that requires a robust infrastructure and state-of-art technology which should take care of the privacy, security, intellectual property, and even liability issues.
 Big data will help you answer those questions that were lingering for a long time!
 It is not the amount of big data that matters the most, it is what you are able to do with it that draws a line between the achievers and the losers.

 Some Recent Technologies:

-Companies are relying on the following technologies to do big data analysis:
+Companies are relying on the following technologies for analytics:

 • Speedy and efficient processors.